ProShares - Short High Yield (SJB) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-ProShares - Short High Yield (SJB) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $81.8M, listed on AMEX, carrying a beta of -0.68 to the broader market.
-ProShares Short High Yield seeks daily investment results, before fees and expenses, that correspond to the inverse (-1x) of the daily performance of the Markit iBoxx $ Liquid High Yield Index. public since 2011-03-22.
+ProShares - Short High Yield (SJB) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $80.9M, listed on AMEX, carrying a beta of -0.66 to the broader market.
+The ProShares Short High Yield fund (SJB) is designed to deliver daily investment returns that are the exact opposite of the Markit iBoxx $ Liquid High Yield Index's daily performance, before any deductions for management fees and other operational expenses. public since 2011-03-22.

 Spot Price